How to Select & Care for Your New Fruit Tree

 Choosing the Right Fruit Tree

-Before you run out and buy a fruit tree, take a moment to consider your climate conditions, yard space, available sunlight, and soil type.
+New fruit trees are full of promise and dreams of future harvests.
+But before you run out and buy one, take a moment to consider your climate conditions, yard space, available sunlight, and soil type.
 These will contribute to your choice of which type of fruit tree to grow and what size will work for your space.
 If you already purchased a tree, this information is still relevant and will help with your next tree.

 1. Climate